Reviews You Can Rely On

 Should You Buy the Altra Torin 7?

-If you want a zero-drop shoe, this is a great choice.
+If you want a zero-drop shoe, this is a good choice.
 It's a shoe that can do most things well.
 It doesn't stand out in any particular area, but we'd be happy to use it at a range of paces and distances.
 This is the daily trainer we'd recommend if low drop is your genre of choice.

 What Other Running Shoes Should You Consider?